 Appreciating good food is about more than just eating - it involves understanding where food comes from, how it is produced and made.
-Teaching pupils about cooking and growing, and encouraging them and their families to try out your food, can help encourage them to choose school meals.
+We want to encourage residential care homes to support residents in their care to develop good eating habits.